 Using a third-party app

 Metapho: Metapho is a share extension that appears when you tap the share command of any photo on your phone.
-It lets you view iOS photo metadata such as date, file name, size, camera model, shutter speed, and location.
-You can check metadata and export an image without metadata.
+This extension works as a viewer that displays metadata for image files, including data, file name and size, camera or phone model, and location.
+The extension has a Safe Share feature that will remove geolocation and other personal information if you want to share an image safely or export an image without its metadata.
 Metapho also gives you access to the EXIF data of your photos.
-There is a Safe Share feature that strips image files of their geotags and other personal information.
-You can use Metapho to change the geolocation data, edit the date and time, edit multiple metadata at once, and save as a new copy or replace the original with a revertible version.
+You can use Metapho to change the geolocation data, edit the date and time, edit multiple metadata at once, and save as a new copy or replace the original with a reversible version.

-Exify: Not only does Exify ($2) let you access extremely detailed information about your images, such as location, elevation and maps, and capture time in local time and UTC, it lets you selectively remove, alter, and substitute information as well.
-You can use Exify to delete location information and transfer the GPS data of a different image file.
+Exify: Not only does Exify ($2) let you access extremely detailed information about your images, such as location, elevation, and maps, and capture time in local time and UTC.
+You can use this extension to add watermarks to your photos, remove location information, and add the GPS data of a different photo.

 ViewExif: The ViewExif ($1) app extension allows you to share images without revealing any personal information.
-You can use ViewExif to remove the metadata of your image files before sharing them on social media or sending them via email.
+This extension allows you to see EXIF and IPTC data as well as geolocation.
+You can use ViewExif to remove metadata and add keywords and ratings to your images.

 - The best iOS 13 tips and tricks